 Hospice of Holland is not a place, but rather, a special way of caring for patients and families facing an advanced illness.
 This can be accomplished in a patient’s home or in an area care facility.
 No matter where the patient resides, we don’t ever want to accept the idea that we could lose a loved one.
 Yet Hospice isn’t about letting go, or walking away.
 It’s about living, and loving.
 And making every day count.

 Hospice of Holland volunteers are an integral part of our team that enhance the lives of our terminally ill patients and families.
-In 2011, 200 trained volunteers offered their helping hands and comforting presence to patients and their loved ones.
 Volunteer services are available for all patients enrolled in our program.
 The Vigil program is a very special volunteer service.
 When asked, volunteers provide a continual presence at the bedside, in those critical final moments of the dying process – moments that might otherwise be faced alone.

 Hospice of Holland is a dynamic, growing and vibrant non-profit organization with pro-active community outreach and education programs.

 - June 2016, Hospice of Holland set a record high average number of patients for the month and the months of September, October, and November saw the 2nd highest average number of patients during those months in our 35 year history.

 - In August, 3 children attended Camp Hope, a two day camp for children aged 6-12 who have experienced the death of a family member, friend or loved one.
 Children can express their feelings, learn coping skills and begin a healthy, healing process, through crafts, music writing, movement and games.

 - We reached a record high of 798 referrals, delivering care to reach 698 new patients equating a daily average increase of 101 patients.

 - The PC program cared for 505 new patients and continued a pattern of steady growth throughout the year.